BNN-UPC/ignnition/docs_rst/what_is_a_gnn.rst

 architectures.

-The input of a GNN is a graph *G=(V, E)* -- directed or undirected -- that comprises a set nodes :math:`V` and some edges connecting them :math:`E`.
-Each node *v* has an associated vector of predefined size that encodes its state, namely, the node hidden state :math:`h_v`.
+The input of a GNN is a graph *G=(V, E)* -- directed or undirected -- that comprises a set of nodes :math:`V` and some edges connecting them :math:`E`.
+Each node *v* has an associated vector of a predefined size that encodes its state, namely, the node hidden state :math:`h_v`.
 At the beginning of a GNN execution, hidden state vectors :math:`h_v` are initialized with some node-related features :math:`x_v` included in the input graph.
 Optionally, edges may also contain a set of features denoted by :math:`e_{uv}` where :math:`u,v \in V`.

-Once the hidden states are initialized, a message passing algorithm is executed according to the connections of the input graph.
+Once the hidden states are initialized, a message-passing algorithm is executed according to the connections of the input graph.
 In this message-passing process, three main phases can be distinguished: *(i) Message*, *(ii) Aggregation*, and *(iii) Update*.
 First, every node :math:`v \in V` sends its hidden state to all its neighbors :math:`u \in N(v)`.
-Then, each node applies the *message function* :math:`M(·)` to each of the received messages respectively, to obtain a new more refained representation of the state of its neighbors.
+Then, each node applies the *message function* :math:`M(·)` to each of the received messages respectively, to obtain a new more refined representation of the state of its neighbors.
-After this, every node merges all the computed messages from its neighbors into a single fixed-size vector :math:`m_v` that comprise all they information.
+After this, every node merges all the computed messages from its neighbors into a single fixed-size vector :math:`m_v` that comprises all the information.
 To do this, they use a common *Aggregation function* (e.g., element-wise summation ).
-Lastly, every node applies an *Update function* :math:`U(·)` that combines its own hidden state :math:`h_v` with the final aggregated message from the neighbors to obtain its new hidden-state.
+Lastly, every node applies an *Update function* :math:`U(·)` that combines its own hidden state :math:`h_v` with the final aggregated message from the neighbors to obtain its new hidden state.
 Finally, all this message-passing process is repeated a number of iterations :math:`T` until the node hidden states converge to some fixed values.
-Hence, in each iteration a node potentially receives --- via its direct neighbors --- some information of the nodes that are at :math:`k` hops in the graph.
+Hence, in each iteration, a node potentially receives --- via its direct neighbors --- some information of the nodes that are at :math:`k` hops in the graph.
 Formally, the message passing algorithm can be described as: